 - What is the gap in the existing knowledge base that you can contribute to?

 Despite increasing recognition of the importance of mental health in educational settings, there remains a significant research gap regarding the specific challenges that pre-service teachers encounter when addressing these issues in the classroom.
 While numerous studies have highlighted the prevalence of mental health concerns among students, few have systematically explored how pre-service teachers perceive and navigate the obstacles they face, such as inadequate training, limited resources, and insufficient institutional support.
-I could conduct research to analyze what changes teacher education programs around the globe are doing to adjust to supporting pre-service teachers in the post-COVID classrooms.
+I advocate for pre-service teachers to ensure that these future educators are equipped to create supportive environments, both virtual and in-person, that promote emotional well-being, which is crucial for their students' overall development.

 - How do you position yourself among the different perspectives?